 Poetics of Habitation in the Age of Global Mobility

 Using London and Beijing as our test beds, DS(3)7 explores novel ideas of housing and poetics of habitation.
 We draw inspiration from the Smithson’s phrase ‘art of inhabitation’ and the Chinese philosophy of ‘poetics of habitat’.
 This embodies our comparative approach in search of new ideas that address increasingly shared global issues.

-In Semester 2, the prototypical ideas from London were adapted, expanded and tested in Beijing, in an area in the city centre where historic Hutong courtyards and utilitarian housing blocks meet Zaha Hadid’s futuristic office hub.
+In semester two, the prototypical ideas from London were adapted, expanded and tested in Beijing.
+Focus shifted to an area in the city centre where a currently vacant site straddles historic Hutongs courtyards and Soviet-influenced utilitarian blocks.
 Working remotely in a different cultural and aesthetic context, utilising calligraphy workshops and museum visits, the students developed a series of comprehensive housing proposals that offered both programmatic innovation and tectonic novelty to respond to the emergent needs of Beijing’s transient communities and the long-term sustainability of the neighbourhood.